-For CoO (Fig. 2c-d), theory predicts that VBE splits into two peaks in the AFM phase (see white arrow), which has not been detected in ARPES, as the experiment is performed above the Neel temperature.
-The agreement with experiment is good only when we consider the PM state, as compatible with measurement.
-As a consequence, the eDMFT theory predicts that the ARPES experiment in the AFM phase should see an additional flat band between VBE and oxygen 2p bands.
+For CoO [Figs. 3(c) and 3(d)], theory predicts that the VBE splits into two peaks in the AFM phase (see white arrow), which has not been detected in ARPES, as the experiment is performed above the Néel temperature.
+The agreement with experiment is good only when we consider the PM state as compatible with measurement.
+As a consequence, the eDMFT

-FIG. 2.
-(Color online) Influence of long-range magnetic ordering in the eDMFT computed spectral function (green) of the first valence state, which is commonly associated as the Zhang-Rice state.
-Red dots are the experimental ARPES data by Shen et al. in NiO (up) and CoO (down) for AFM (left) and PM (right) phase respectively, which are reproduced from Ref.
-[50] and Ref.
-[33] for NiO and CoO.
+FIG. 3.
+Influence of long-range magnetic ordering in the eDMFT computed spectral function (green) of the first valence state, which is commonly associated as the Zhang-Rice state.
+Red dots are the experimental ARPES data by Shen et al. in NiO (up) and CoO (down) for AFM (left) and PM (right) phase respectively, which are reproduced from Refs.
+[40,63] for NiO and CoO.
 White arrows show the change of the VBE in two phases.